-We're opening our platform to creators across the world in March 2021.
-Join the mailing list to be the first to hear about our beta launch, & our creator call outs for our partner projects.
+We're opening our beta to creators in 2021.
+Join the waitlist to be the first to hear about our launch, & partner projects.

 How Story City Works

-Story City makes you the hero of your own story, giving you the chance to take part in an adventure at locations across the world.
-You can take part in these interactive stories from real-life choose-your-adventures, puzzle trails, or historic tales each experience only opens when you’re standing in the right place via the Story City App.
+Story City makes you the hero of your own adventure, giving you the chance to step into a story in locations across the world.
+Whether it’s a real-life choose-your-adventures, puzzle trails, or historic tales each experience only opens when you’re standing in the right place via the Story City App.

 Whether you’re a reader, an adventurer, a traveller, a family, a gamer or maybe even a geocacher, our stories take you to the most interesting locations around the city with adventures created by local creators who know their city best.

 Story City stories aren’t like your everyday stories where you are a passive consumer.
 We want to give you stories you can see and touch, stories that allow you to interact, be a part of them, and to make choices that can change them.
 As you make the decisions that affect how your story ends, you also travel a unique path through the city you’re exploring.

 When the app detects you are in the right location it unlocks the next part of the story.
 Each story happens in the location that you are standing.